Which of the Following Statements About Hearing Protection are True?

 b.
 Employee who has not yet had a baseline audiogram established

-• Employees shall be given the opportunity to select their hearing protectors from a variety of suitable hearing protectors provided by the employer.
+• Employees shall be allowed to select their hearing protectors from a variety of suitable hearing protectors provided by the employer.

 • The employer shall provide training in the use and care of all hearing protectors provided to employees.